spencerfolk/rotorpy/README.md

 As for adding more core functionality (e.g., sensors, new vehicle dynamics, animations, etc.), those require a bit more effort to make sure that all the inputs and outputs are set up accordingly.
 One piece of advice is that the main loop occurs in `rotorpy/simulate.py`.
 Under the `while` loop, you can see the process by which the vehicle dynamics, trajectory generator, IMU sensor, and controller interface with each other.

-If you are adding new functionality, as opposed to simply adding new controllers, wind fields, or trajectories, please make a new branch before starting to make those changes.

 # Citation